 The Churches of Agios Spiridonas and Anasteseos are two of them.

-To get here, first get to the centre of Oia.
-Once here, find the Panagia Platsani Church and keep walking to the right with the Church behind you.
-Find the Bulgari store that is opposite to the Gold an Silver store and take the tiny road right before the store that turns left.
+To get here, go to the center of Oia and find the Panagia Platsani Church.
+From here, keep walking to the right with the Church behind you until you reach the Bulgari store that is opposite the Gold and Silver store.
+Take the tiny road right before the store that turns left.

 You’ll get to a door that seems randomly suspended.
 From here, pick any road, either to the right or left to get your picture.

-The best time to avoid the crowds if of course, once again, early morning.
+The best time to avoid the crowds is, of course, once again, early morning.

 DETAILS